-Primary care physicians often do not realize that their patients’ lack of air is due to heart failure, because the typical cardiac image reveals the normal ejection fraction (compression function) of the heart.
+Primary care physicians often do not realize that their patients’ lack of air is due to heart failure because the typical cardiac image reveals the average ejection fraction (compression function) of the heart.

-One of the most important things we can do is increase awareness of diastolic heart failure in the population.
+One of the most important things we can increase awareness of diastolic heart failure in the population.

-If you have a family member who has persistent difficulty breathing without obvious abnormalities in your lung function or systolic heart function, that patient may have diastolic heart failure.
+If you have a family member who has persistent difficulty breathing without apparent abnormalities in your lung function or systolic heart function, that patient may have diastolic heart failure.

-The lack of acute air, which occurs suddenly, over the course of minutes or hours, usually has different causes than chronic lack of breathing, which develops over weeks or months.
+The lack of acute air, which occurs suddenly over minutes or hours, usually has different causes than chronic lack of breathing, which develops over weeks or months.

-Acute breathlessness – The lack of acute air usually occurs along with other symptoms.
+Acute breathlessness: The lack of sensitive air usually occurs with other symptoms.
 The most common causes of acute shortness of breath include:

 - Respiratory tract infections, such as pneumonia.
-These infections usually cause other symptoms, such as fever, cough with sputum or mucus.
+These infections usually cause other symptoms, such as fever and cough with sputum or mucus.

-- A severe allergic reaction (anaphylaxis), which usually also causes itching, swelling, rash or other symptoms.
+- A severe allergic reaction (anaphylaxis) usually causes itching, swelling, rash, or other symptoms.

-- An obstruction in the respiratory tract, which could occur after accidentally inhaling a foreign object, such as a peanut or partially chewed meat.
+- An obstruction in the respiratory tract could occur after accidentally inhaling a foreign object, such as a peanut or partially chewed meat.